Generative AI at Work: Deployment, Data, and Empirical Strategy

+Our dataset includes average handle time (AHT) and chats per hour (CPH) for all agents in our sample.
+However, subcontractors fail to consistently collect call quality metrics for all agents.
+As a result, we only observe our omnibus productivity measure---resolutions per hour---for this smaller subset of agents with call quality outcomes.
+Workers may work only for a portion of the year or part-time, so we calculate year-month observations based solely on the periods that an agent is assigned to chats.
+Appendix Section \ref{asec:key_vars} includes a more extensive discussion of our sample construction and key variables.

 Figure \ref{prod-distributions} plots the raw distributions of our outcomes for each of the never, pre-, and post-treatment subgroups.
 Several of our main results are readily visible in these raw data.
-In Panels A through D, we see that post-treatment agents have higher outcomes than both never-treated agents and pre-treatment agents.
-In Panel E, we see no discernible differences in surveyed customer satisfaction among pre- and post-AI groups.
+In Panels A through D, we see that post-treatment agents do better along a range of outcomes, relative to both never-treated agents and pre-treatment agents.
+In Panel E, we see no discernible differences in surveyed customer satisfaction among treated and non-treated groups.

-Focusing on our main productivity measure, Panel A of Figure \ref{prod-distributions} and Table \ref{sumstat_agents} show that never-treated agents resolve an average of 1.7 chats per hour whereas post-treatment agents resolve 2.5 chats per hour.
-Some of this difference may be due to differences in the initial section: treated agents have higher resolutions per hour prior to AI model deployment (2.0 chats) relative to never treated agents (1.7).
-This same pattern appears for other outcomes: chats per hour (Panel C) and resolution rates (Panel D).
-Panel B illustrates the clearest pattern with average handle times: both pre-treatment and never-treated agents had a similar distribution of average handle times, centered at 40 minutes but post-treatment agents have a lower average handle time of 35 minutes.
+Focusing on our main productivity measure, Panel A of Figure \ref{prod-distributions} and Table \ref{sumstat_agents} show that never-treated agents resolve an average of 1.7 chats per hour, whereas post-treatment agents resolve 2.5 chats per hour.
+Some of this difference may be due to initial selection: treated agents have higher resolutions per hour prior to AI model deployment (2.0 chats) relative to never treated agents (1.7).
+This same pattern appears for chats per hour (Panel C) and resolution rates (Panel D): while ever-treated agents appear to be stronger performers at the outset than agents who are never treated, post-treatment agents perform substantially better.
+Looking instead at average handle times (Panel B), we see a starker pattern: pre-treatment and never-treated agents have similar distributions of average handle times, centered at 40 minutes, but post-treatment agents have a lower average handle time of 35 minutes.
+These figures, of course, reflect raw differences that do not account for potential confounding factors such as differences in agent experience or differences in selection into treatment.
+In the next section, we will more precisely attribute these raw differences to the impact of AI model deployment.